 Gabe Sawyer is ready for a change.
 He’s built an empire in the hotel industry, but it’s time for him to find something to bring back the passion he once felt for his work.
 He’s tired of living in hotel suites, no matter how swanky the surroundings might be.

 When PJ Cantrell shows up on his doorstep, she brings the wrong kind of passion his way.
 He’s left trying to bury the attraction he’s long felt for her.
 Giving in to that is the last thing PJ needs.

-The Billionaire's Suite Dreams is book five in the Sutton Capital Series, but it can be read as a stand alone book.
+Heartwarming romance meets heart-stopping suspense in the Sutton Capital Series.
+The Billionaire’s Suite Dreams is the fifth book in Lori Ryan's wildly popular Sutton Capital Series, but it can be read as a stand-alone book.

 PJ Cantrell laughed and waved her arm over her head one more time for the crowd before stepping off the stage.
 She would change in her dressing room and take a few minutes to catch her breath, then head out to the side stage door to sign a few autographs.
 She tried to meet with a few fans after each show, thanking them for coming out to see her—but it took only a minute for her to realize that wouldn’t be happening tonight.

 Her tour manager, Lydia White, met her backstage and immediately shuffled her toward her dressing room with more urgency than usual.
 Lydia was always tightly wound, but this was different.
 They were flanked by Lydia’s assistant—who also happened to be her younger brother—Ellis and PJ’s security detail, Carl and Jeff.READ MORE